-The past couple years have turned a lot of wedding traditions and wedding registry etiquette upside down — and here at Offbeat Bride, we’re here for it!
-If you’ve got questions about how to do a cash registry in 2022, we’ve got answers.
+The past couple years have turned a lot of wedding traditions and wedding registry etiquette upside down — and here at Offbeat Wed, we’re here for it!
+If you’ve got questions about how to do a cash registry in 2023, we’ve got answers.
 Because while a lot has changed, you still want to be polite and respectful…

 The Atlantic recently interviewed me for an article about Stag & Doe parties, known as “Jack and Jill” parties: The Pre-wedding Parties Where Couples Charge Admission.
 Julie and I got into a huge conversation about the issue, and of course very little of it made it into the finished article (because she had a lot of ground to cover!), but I got The Atlantic’s permission to share the conversation here….